JennEYoon/learn-mldl/elegant-scipy/README.md

     - git pull upstreas master  (sync my local from authors' remote github master)
     - git push origin master  (push sync to my copy on remote github fork)

+  * Git repo moved - 6/30/2020
+    - Cloned to C:\python\repos\elegant-scipy\elegant-scipy
+    - Git pull upstream master (refresh as of 6/30/2020)
+    - Git push origin master (refresh my fork on Github as of 6/30/2020)
+    - Book copied to parent folder (V1 is coler, V2 print is black only)
+    - Also added working folder to "learn-mldl" repo, for my practice.
+      NOT for pushing to Juan's upstream repo.

   --- end ---